 There are also ever increasing levels of environmental toxicities, and it would be difficult to design and mount studies to determine whether the primary cause of increasing post modern diseases are due primarily to toxins we handle and inhale or to toxins we chew and swallow.

-Or even, it becomes increasingly apparent, to the drugs pushed on us by big pharma.
+Or even, as it has becomes increasingly apparent, to the drugs pushed on us by big pharma.

-With all sources in the mix it's difficult to find a definitive answer, but it's interesting to note that at least one of these three, environmental toxicities, we do not choose to ingest into our bodies, as they are in our environment, but highly-palatable toxic substances we do choose to ingest into our bodies.
+With all sources of toxicity in the mix it's difficult to find a definitive answer as to which of these three sources of toxicity is the primarily culprit, but it's interesting to note that one of them, environmental toxicities, we do not choose to ingest into our bodies, as they are in our environment, but highly-palatable toxic substances we do choose to ingest.

-So that one is completely under our control.
+So that one source of toxicity is completely under our control.
 So how do we implement these changes?
 As Dr. Doug says, eat more fruits and vegetables, in particular the ones that can be eaten raw.

 Pharma drugs?
 We can usually stop ingesting these also, as we make healthier choices as to what we chew and swallow.